 If you can create content at the right quality, professional development is always a smart play.
 It’s highly marketable, because it’s something professionals need in order to advance their careers — especially those who need ongoing education to keep their licenses.

-The sites I’ve mentioned have all been big.
+The two sites I’ve mentioned so far are big.
 Well-known teachers, lots of content, lots of money and time to set up.

 But big isn’t the only way to go.

 Artist Eni Oken has niched down her topic in multiple ways.

 She’s a certified Zentangle teacher — a form of meditative drawing that is a tribe unto itself.
 But even within that specific niche, Eni narrows down her focus to specific subtopics, like shading drawings or specific compositional approaches.

 Eni’s smart about SEO and ranks for some keyword terms for popular drawing techniques within the Zentangle format.